 - You are looking for experienced developers who have experience with the disruptive technology you are working on

-As a standard practice, the staff augmentation process follows through the following steps for ensuring project success:
+As a standard practice, the staff augmentation process follows through the following steps to ensure project success:

 1. Requirements Analysis

-The business and the functional requirements are discussed regarding the project in question.
-After a thorough analysis of the requirements, we arrange a meeting between developers and the client.
+The business and the functional requirements regarding the project are discussed.
+After thoroughly analyzing the requirements, we arrange a meeting between the developers and the client.

 2. Client and Developers Meeting

 A meeting is arranged between the client and the developers so that they are on the same page in context with the project requirements and the respective KRA (key responsibility area).

 Once the requirements are precise, developer/s (one or multiple) are assigned to the project based on the client’s needs.
 The service provider usually does this allocation based on skills, experience, and availability.

 The assigned developers collaborate with the in-house team to complete the tasks across the sprint cycles.
 The developer/s communicates with the client directly without the involvement of a project manager or a business analyst (unless a PM or a BA are also hired).

 5. Continued Support

 The hired developers continue to offer support throughout the product’s lifetime.
 If the hiring agency is satisfied with the work, they can employ the same team for other projects in the future.